need4swede/wiki-go/data/documents/library/shortcuts/document.md

 Pinned items appear in two places:

-- The **Shortcuts** section on the Library tab, organized into rows by category (Movies, Shows, Episodes, Collections, Actors, Directors, Genres, Studios, Networks, Tags)
+- The **Pins** section on the Library tab, organized into rows by category (Movies, Shows, Episodes, Collections, Actors, Directors, Genres, Studios, Networks, Tags)
 - The **Pins** row on the Home screen, a flat row of everything you've pinned

 | Card Style | Used For |